stack72/octopress/source/_posts/2015-03-04-looking-for-a-new-role.markdown

 comments: true
 categories:
 ---
 TL;DR: I am looking for a new role.
-I am am infrastructure developer who has a passion for metrics, monitoring and alerting.
+I am an infrastructure developer who has a passion for metrics, monitoring and alerting.
 If you feel that you are interested in me coming to help your engineering team, then get in contact with me

 <a href="public@paulstack.co.uk">public@paulstack.co.uk</a>

 ### I love working on infrastructure!
-Over the past few years, I have helped transform a team who worked solely in the manual sysadmin space into the configuration mmanagement world.
+Over the past few years, I have helped transform a team who worked solely in the manual sysadmin space into the configuration management world.
 This has reduced the time taken to provision a server and get an application into production from a number of weeks, to a number of hours.

 Metrics are a key part of my day to day work.
 I believe that if we don't measure it then we cannot improve on it and learn from it.
 I also love to know what is happening with my systems before getting a call from an end user telling me there is a problem.